Netflix’s 2018 Post-Apocalyptic Horror Film ‘Bird Box’ Gets Sequel

 Netflix’s 2018 horror hit, Bird Box, inspired by author Josh Malerman’s novel with the same title, tells the story of Malorie Hayes, who is played by Sandra Bullock.
 Malorie lives in a post-apocalyptic world that is fraught by a hostile, unfamiliar energy.
 The energy makes people commit suicide whenever they come across it.
 Malorie is trying to survive alongside her two children in this hostile environment, and every day their struggle becomes more difficult.

 Malerman wrote the novel, Bird Box, in 2014.
 After he watched the film and revisited his book, he realized there were some questions presented in the plot that were never addressed by the original story.
 Since Malerman wanted to make sure he addressed the areas of Bird Box that remained up in the air, he decided it was time to follow up his story with a sequel.
-Malerman talked about what it was like to consider a sequel after he watched the film with his fiancé, musician and artist Allison Laakko, one night.
+Malerman talked about what it was like to consider a sequel after he watched the film with his fiancée, musician and artist Allison Laakko, one night.

 ”At the end of the movie, I turned to my girl Allison and said, ‘I want to know what happens next!’ and she’s like, ‘Well, you know, you could make that happen’, so it really was this warm feeling.
 ‘They’ve left there, [It’s] similar in that they’re trying to make things work.
 It’s not like it opens with them in paradise,” Malerman said, according to Contact Music.